-- To review the structure, size and composition of the Board at least annually and make recommendations on any proposed changes to the Board. - To periodically determine the skills, knowledge and experience required on the Board and its Committees. - To identify individuals suitably qualified to become board members and make recommendations to the board for nomination and appointment as Directors. - To ensure the annual declaration of independence by Independent Non-Executive Directors and undertake
+- To review the structure, size and composition of the Board at least annually and make recommendations on any proposed changes to the Board. - To periodically determine the skills, knowledge and experience required on the Board and its Committees. - To identify individuals suitably qualified to become and plan in place for the Chairman of the Board, the Chief Executive Officer of the company, and all other Executive and Non-Executive Directors and senior management positions.

+- board members and make recommendations to the board for nomination and appointment as Directors. - To ensure the annual declaration of independence by Independent Non-Executive Directors and undertake the annual assessment of the Independent status of such Independent Non-Executive Directors. - To ensure that the company has a succession policy